vi-k/format/README.md

-_Sorry, I don't know enough English to write this documentation in it.
-I will be glad to help._

 # format

-format is a package for formatting Dart strings.
+*format* is a package for formatting Dart strings.
 Now it has only one function, actually format ().

 ## Content